nicolebid/nicolebid/README.md

 If you have any questions or ideas for collaboration, I’d love to connect!
 Feel free to reach out via [Linkedin](https://linkedin.com/in/nicolebidwell) or my [contact form](https://nicolebid.github.io/#contact) on my website.

 ## 🔍 Project Summary Table

+This table showcases my key projects, detailing the technologies utilized and their specific focus areas within data science.

 | Project       | Description                          | Focus Area         | Main Tools/Libraries      | Completion Date (YYYY-MM)       | Link                        |
 |:-------------:|:------------------------------------:|:--------------------:|:----------------------------:|:------------:|:---------------------------:|